Warm & Wonderful: Impact

 The Victoria & Albert Museum, Britain's national archive of textiles and fashion, features a Warm & Wonderful sheep jumper in its permanent collection as part of Britain's national cultural heritage.

+In 2023, Sotheby's announced that it would be bringing Diana's original Warm & Wonderful sweater to auction during New York Fashion Week, headlining its inaugural "Fashion Icons" sale.
+The sweater, which carried an estimate of $50,000-$80,000, sold for $1.14 million, making it the most valuable sweater in history.